christorange/rxcellent/README.md

 - https://code.visualstudio.com/download
 - https://nodejs.org/en/download/

-Then checkout the project and switch to **project-template-core** branch
+Then checkout the project and switch to **project-template-chore** branch

 (Optional) You may install VSCode plugins Prettier and ESLint